mebeim/aoc/2022/README.md

 at once, meaning that their final order on top of the second stack will *not* be reversed.

-Well, given the code we already wrote, this is really child's play: we can use the same code as part 1, removing the reversing operation (`[::-1]`):
+Well, given the code we already wrote, this is really child's play.
+We can use the same code as part 1, removing the reversing operation (`[::-1]`):

 ```python